Vicken-Ghoubiguian/olsonTZNPMmodule/README.md

 * 1 function called `getCountryCodeISO3166_1Alpha3FromOneTimezone` and which return the corresponding country code ISO 3166-1 alpha-3 as 'String' type from only one whished timezone as 'String' type as a 'String' object;

-* 1 function called `getDatTimeFromMultipleTimezones` and which return the current date and time in the whiched format from all wished timezones in an array containing elements of 'String' type;
+* 1 function called `getDateTimeFromMultipleTimezones` and which return the current date and time in the whiched format from all wished timezones in an array containing elements of 'String' type;

 * 1 function called `getDateTimeFromOneTimezone` and which return the current date and time as 'String' type from only one whished timezone as 'String' type as a 'String' object.